TownSquare Capital LLC Sells 12,329 Shares of First Trust Low Duration Opportunities ETF (NASDAQ:LMBS)

-TownSquare Capital LLC lessened its holdings in First Trust Low Duration Opportunities ETF (NASDAQ:LMBS) by 43.6% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 15,920 shares of the company’s stock after selling 12,329 shares during the period.
-TownSquare Capital LLC’s holdings in First Trust Low Duration Opportunities ETF were worth $813,000 at the end of the most recent quarter.
+TownSquare Capital LLC cut its position in First Trust Low Duration Opportunities ETF (NASDAQ:LMBS) by 43.6% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 15,920 shares of the company’s stock after selling 12,329 shares during the quarter.
+TownSquare Capital LLC’s holdings in First Trust Low Duration Opportunities ETF were worth $813,000 as of its most recent SEC filing.

-A number of other institutional investors have also added to or reduced their stakes in the business.
-Chiron Capital Management LLC grew its position in First Trust Low Duration Opportunities ETF by 25.6% in the first quarter.
-Chiron Capital Management LLC now owns 21,360 shares of the company’s stock valued at $1,091,000 after acquiring an additional 4,360 shares during the last quarter.
-Sovereign Financial Group Inc. grew its position in First Trust Low Duration Opportunities ETF by 30.7% in the first quarter.
-Sovereign Financial Group Inc. now owns 9,359 shares of the company’s stock valued at $478,000 after acquiring an additional 2,198 shares during the last quarter.
-Morgan Stanley grew its position in First Trust Low Duration Opportunities ETF by 7.8% in the first quarter.
-Morgan Stanley now owns 18,008,588 shares of the company’s stock valued at $919,519,000 after acquiring an additional 1,307,565 shares during the last quarter.
-First Heartland Consultants Inc. grew its position in First Trust Low Duration Opportunities ETF by 1.4% in the first quarter.
-First Heartland Consultants Inc. now owns 109,481 shares of the company’s stock valued at $5,590,000 after acquiring an additional 1,468 shares during the last quarter.
-Finally, Jane Street Group LLC grew its holdings in shares of First Trust Low Duration Opportunities ETF by 110.9% during the first quarter.
-Jane Street Group LLC now owns 3,297,398 shares of the company’s stock worth $168,365,000 after purchasing an additional 1,733,596 shares during the last quarter.
+Several other large investors have also recently added to or reduced their stakes in LMBS.
+Capital Asset Advisory Services LLC bought a new position in shares of First Trust Low Duration Opportunities ETF in the fourth quarter valued at $40,000.
+Horizon Financial Services LLC bought a new position in shares of First Trust Low Duration Opportunities ETF in the first quarter valued at $41,000.
+Creative Financial Designs Inc. ADV grew its stake in shares of First Trust Low Duration Opportunities ETF by 58.9% in the first quarter.
+Creative Financial Designs Inc. ADV now owns 1,497 shares of the company’s stock valued at $76,000 after buying an additional 555 shares in the last quarter.
+Ambassador Advisors LLC bought a new position in shares of First Trust Low Duration Opportunities ETF in the first quarter valued at $154,000.
+Finally, First PREMIER Bank acquired a new stake in First Trust Low Duration Opportunities ETF during the 1st quarter valued at $179,000.

 Receive News & Ratings for First Trust Low Duration Opportunities ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for First Trust Low Duration Opportunities ETF and related companies with MarketBeat.com's FREE daily email newsletter.